Protecting businesses and employees

 Adequate facilities for eating, resting, sanitation and first aid.
 See related documents for the for the HSE guides

 Display the Health & Safety Law poster – see the HSE site for further information

 A health and safety policy (a written policy for businesses with 5 or more employees) – see the HSE site page for examples and guidance

 Risk assessments - see the HSE site page for examples guidance

 Work equipment inspection records (required by law) - this includes lifting equipment, pressurised systems or local exhaust ventilation to control exposure to substances used at work – see the page on the HSE site on work equipment and machinery

 Written safe working methods

 Records of health and safety training carried out

-- A valid employers' liability insurance certificate – see the Business Link guide to Insurance for further information on what a business needs to cover
+A valid employers' liability insurance certificate – click the link to view the Insurance page for further information on what a business needs to cover